the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/projects/_index.md

 ---

-## [0] Planning Document
+## [0] Project Management Booklet: Planning

 This is a big project, and you will get lost or frustrated if you don't do some planning up front.
-You are required to write a project planning document and get it approved by a teacher.
-Your planning document can be found in your Google Drive folder.
+You are required to fill out the planning section of the Project Booklet and get it approved by a teacher.

-{{< write-action "Fill out your planning doc in your Google Drive folder." >}} First you must spend 10 minutes creating an inspiration board.
+{{< write-action "Fill out the Project Overview and Project Design sections of the Booket." >}}

 **👀 Once you have completed your planning document, meet with a teacher to talk through your project.**